 To gain insight into mathematical methods and techniques concerning linear systems and linear maps.
-How to work with linear systems efficiently on a computer, and some of the ideas underlying image processing software.

 There will be a weekly lecture and also a weekly problem session.
 As part of the problem session there will be a short test each week, to help students judge their understanding of the material.